 7-What is the best configuration for the biochar electrodes? eg.could they be fabricated then dropped into the containers like hard disks in a desktop computer? prototype DONE photo below.
 Each CDI module (3) will operate from the one powerbank

 8-Can the potential difference across the first/second pair of electrodes be used to charge the CDI module powerbank due to ion transport in the desalination process? eg. could the CDI be self-powering...?

 9-What is the desirable voltage across the biochar electrodes for a given TDS level, residence time of water in the CDI modules, feedstock and biochar-making tech?
 So, I need to make a chart with 'Voltage', 'TDS', 'Time', 'Feedstock' and 'Biochar-making tech'!

-Ideally the electrode would be completely made from the 1.7mm aperture ss mesh which will maximise the exposure of the biochar to the water for desal.
+The 1.7mm aperture 304ss mesh will maximise the exposure of the biochar to the water for desal.
 The 1.7mm mesh holes are large enough that the zip ties can be pushed through OK for anchoring the electrode parts.

 General water filtration (TDS is in optimal range: 300-600 mg/L)